ucla/lti-media-resources/README.md

 6. Enter a service name
 7. Enter 1 for number of tasks
 8. Choose the first option for Cluster VPC and Subnets
-9. For Security Group, hit the edit button
-   - Add a rule for "All TCP"
-   - This will allow our container to receive traffic over port 8080.

 The service should now be running.